What you get...

 Today is a long day in the saddle that will be rewarded with impressive sights along the way.
 Hopefully the infamous mistral wind will be blowing from the northwest, providing a tailwind all the way to Saint Remy!
 Winding back across the Rhone, travel beneath the old city gate and into the small town of Tarascon.
 Take a short break from cycling to visit the imposing medieval castle, before sitting on the riverbank to learn about the legend of the Tarasque, the namesake of the town.
 After lunch, continue to the charming village of Saint-Remy-de-Provence.
 In distinct contrast to the surrounding larger cities and towns, Saint Remy displays a typically Provencal way of life.
 Visit the serene gardens of Saint-Paul Asylum where Vincent van Gogh was a self-admitted patient and where he painted many works of art, including ‘Irises’ and the famous ‘The Starry Night’.
 Ride distance: approx. 68 kms/43 miles, undulating with approx. 400m/1315ft of elevation gain.

 Today is a free day off the bike to explore charming Saint Remy and it's surrounds.
 Indulge your inner Van Gogh, chill out in a Provencal cafe or if you are still keen for a ride our crew can suggest a short ride around the local area.
+For those wanting a real cycling challenge we offer the option of tackling the legendary Mont Ventoux on a carbon road bike.
+Driving from Saint Remy to Bedoin early you will be riding on the mountain as the sun rises to beat the infamous Ventoux winds and summer heat.
+The unguided ride should take 3-4hrs, leaving enough time to grab a coffee and croissant before you rejoin your driver in Bedoin and then drive back in Saint Remy for a well-earned rest.
+This is at an additional cost - please book our 'Mont Ventoux Extension' by contacting your booking agent.
 Ride distance: None

 6 Les Baux & Arles